 After so many years, the yearly reading tracker stayed mostly the same and I think I haven’t updated the spreadsheet in the last two years.
 There just wasn’t much left to add/change.
 BUT this year I felt like adding a little something extra.
 So, if you’re new here, buckle in for a wild ride of awesome stats for your reading year, if you’re already familiar with my spreadsheet: this year I finally have something new again for you too. (also, as was requested: space for more genres!)

-- Keep track of all the books you read and find lots of statistics on them (including: genre, target audience, book length, and much more)
+- Keep track of all the books you read and find lots of statistics on them (including: genre, target audience, book length, authors and their gender, translators, narrators, and much more)

-- Tag books (to track topics, how you felt about the books and more) and later compose a list of books by tags (and also stats, of course there are stats based on tags too)
+- Tag books (to track topics, how you felt about the books, settings and more) and later compose a list of books by tags (and of course statistics on them as well)